python35/Freedom-Fighter/README.md

 ## 📁 Assets
 Images and audio are located in the `/img` and `/sound` folders.
 Make sure these are included for full functionality.

-## 📚 License
-This project is for educational purposes only.